gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 ![Hero images](documentation/images/hero.png)

+There are three types of hero images used:

+- **Normal hero** - Normal hero images have a static height - no matter what the width of the viewport is, the height will remain the same.
+The height of the hero will expand to fit the content, but will at least 350px is height.
+The recommended size for these hero images 1170px by 380 to 700px.
+- **Ratio hero** - The Ratio hero will maintain a ratio of 30% height to the width of the view port.
+Images should be 1170px by 351px.
+- **Slim hero** - The Slim hero will always maintain a height of 70px, no matter what the view port width is.
+These images should be 1170px by 70px.

 When editing a page in Wordpress, we have added a set of custom fields that you can use to add "hero" sections to the top of your page.
 To enable them, go to `Page -> Page you want to edit -> Screen Options (at the top right of the screen) -> Check Custom Field`.
 After your Visual/Text section of the edit page, you'll see a section labeled `Custom Fields`.

 To use the following custom fields, just type in the name of the field and the value and click `Add Custom Field`.